The KL2 has three main components:

 Primary Scientific Mentor: Each KL2 Scholar must have a primary scientific mentor.
 Scholars are expected to meet with the primary scientific mentor very frequently (usually weekly).
 The primary scientific mentor may be ANY faculty member with expertise to assist applicant with his/her research and career development.

-Scholars will be expected to meet with the mentorship team approximately quarterly.
-Scholars may work with additional mentors as necessary.
 The Program and Associate Directors of the KL2 will also serve as active mentors for the KL2 scholars and will meet regularly with scholars and the mentorship team throughout the funding period.

 Each KL2 scholar will complete a core curriculum that is tailored to his/her individual needs.
 The curriculum will include training in clinical and translational research as well as career development activities.
 Specifically the core curriculum focuses on the following:

 • Didactic Course Work